alexrvarela/cocoatweener/README.md

 It depends on what you want, a Tween only animates “to” desired value taking the current value of the property as origin, that allows your App to be more dynamic, each Tween is destroyed immediately after completing the animation.

-Timeline stores “from” and “to” values of each Tween, contains a collection of reusable Tweens, to create Timeline and add Tweens:
+Timeline stores “from” and “to” values of each Tween, contains a collection of reusable Tweens, to create Timeline and add Tweens use this code:

 ```objc
 Timeline* myTimeline = [[Timeline alloc] init];